 - In order to earn a teaching certificate, Alabama requires aspiring teachers to earn at least a bachelor's degree in education or a related field, as well as complete a state-approved teacher education program.

-- Teacher Preparations: This will include teacher prep courses, student teaching, and other types of internships.
+- Teacher Preparations: This may include teacher prep courses, student teaching, and other types of internships.
 In order to receive an Alabama Teacher Certification, you must have some experience in teaching, even if it is unpaid.

 - Schedule an appointment to speak with one of the representatives at the Alabama Department of Education (334) 353-8567 about earning a Alabama Teacher Certification.